Multi-platform design system case study

 Similar UI patterns implemented differently across products, leading to repeated decisions and custom work.

-Constraints and success criteria
+Constraints and Success Criteria

 Real-world limits that shaped the approach

-Working with product and engineering leaders, we defined success in operational terms:
+We defined success in operational terms:

 Foundations and tokens